vivignutz/first-portfolio-project/README.md

 ### Acknowledgements

-- a huge thank to my mentor at Code Institute for helpful feedbacks and to the tutors for helping me while the process.
+- A huge thank to my mentor at Code Institute for helpful feedbacks and to the tutors for helping me while the process.